Why We Like Them

 What is Keeps?

-Perhaps the best way to understand what Keeps is all about is to think of them as a combination of an online doctor and pharmacy – your one-stop hair loss shop, where you can consult a doctor on the subject, find a treatment that suits your particular case and then have the treatment delivered to your door.
+Perhaps the best way to understand Keeps is to think of it as a combination between an online doctor and a pharmacy – a one-stop hair loss shop where you can consult a doctor, find a treatment that suits your hair needs, and have it delivered to your door.

-All the patient needs to do before an online doctor can provide them with a customized treatment plan, a few questions and upload a few photos.
-If the doctor judges the patient to be suitable for treatment, they then supply them with a tailor-made treatment plan.
-This all takes place within a single day.
+One of the first things you see on the Keeps homepage is a bold statement: “Keeps is the easiest and most affordable way to keep your hair.”
+And in most cases, the service lives up to those promises.
+All the patient needs to do before an online doctor provides them with a customized treatment plan is answer some questions and upload a few photos.
+If the doctor judges the patient suitable for treatment, they supply them with a tailor-made hair-loss treatment plan within the same day.

+After receiving a treatment plan, the patient has their prescription filled by the in-house pharmacy.
+This is a 3-step process.
 For the first step, they are asked to choose a hair loss treatment plan, with 3 different treatment plans to choose from:

 The patient chooses the plan most suitable to their case based on the advice of the doctor.

 The second step is where the patient agrees to take out a 3-month subscription that will supply them with the needed treatment.
 The subscription renews automatically, ensuring they have a constant supply of medication.